 a child, I studied with the best, worked with the best, I always

 had a passion for it.
-Marketing Campaigns, Strategic Websites, Branding, Re-branding, Business Planning.
+Positioning Campaigns, Strategic Websites, Business Strategies, Business Concepts that sell themselves.

 I’m expert in finding the simple, amidst greats amounts of complex information.
-The ONE single minded idea, the pure, unaltered, unspoiled essence of a brand, that will become a campaign, that has the emotional capacity to touch hearts and minds - and majestically bring about the full potential of a brand - in popularity, attraction and sales.
+The ONE single minded idea, the pure, unaltered, unspoiled essence, the DNA of a brand, that will become a delightful, campaignable concept, with the emotional capacity of touching and conquering hearts and minds - and majestically bringing about the full potential of a brand - in popularity, attraction and sales.

-And if we work together, you’ll need to say goodbye to modesty, to comfort zones, to hidden safe places that have been taking you nowhere.
+If we work together, you’ll need to say goodbye to modesty, and leave your comfortable comfort zone and hidden safe places that have been keeping you small.

 You'll need to own your gifts as THE AUTHORITY, so both you and your brand can be fully expressed the world.

 As Mr. Angelou also said: "There is no greater agony than bearing an untold story inside you."

 It can be scary to go that big.
 But that’s what you came here for.